BadPingHere/dernal/README.md

 ## Features

-This is a quite versitile discord bot, with a few commands, like:
+This is a quite versitile discord bot, with commands, like:

 - **Detector**, a background task you can set up to passively track all things guild wars, including:
   - When and who takes your territory, at what time, and how long it lasted